Information for current dual-credit students

 Many of our dual-credit programs have co-requisites - classes you need to take at the same time as your dual-credit courses.
 It's your responsibility to keep on track with your high-school schedule in order to complete the required co-requisite classes.
 Your SAIT credential or credit will not be awarded until you have completed the required co-requisites.

 Once a student has completed both the SAIT dual-credit credential program and the relevant co-requisite high school courses, they will need to apply to graduate to be invited to convocation and receive their certificate (parchment).
 Students who do not attend convocation will have their certificate mailed to their home address a week after the ceremony.
 Students are advised to use their mySAIT account to ensure SAIT has the correct mailing address on file.

 Getting to SAIT campus

-Students are responsible for their own transportation to and from SAIT campus.
+Students attending on-campus dual-credit classes are responsible for their own transportation to and from SAIT campus.
 SAIT is located along the Calgary CTrain line and several bus routes.
 Parking is also available on campus in several different paid lots.
 Visit our Parking Rates and Transportation page to determine the best way for you to commute to campus.

 Adhering to SAIT Student Code of Conduct